EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 ### IoT Network Tutorial Goals
 Tutorial Goals
 -----------------
-In this tutorial, we will aim to simulate an IoT System.
+In this set of tutorials, we will aim to simulate an IoT System.
 We will use several micro:bit computers, communicating wirelessly, to trigger an event.

 ### What you will need
 What you will need
 -----------------
-This tutorial requires a micro:bit computer and battery pack for each device on the system, plus one more to simulate the Gateway. <br>
+This set of tutorials require a micro:bit computer and battery pack for each device on the system, plus one more to simulate the Gateway. <br>
 In addition, you will need devices and connectors, depending on how you configure your system.<br>

-## Code an Actuator Device  @showdialog
+## Section 1 - Code an Actuator Device  @showdialog
 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_IoT_Network/IoT_Network_Banner.gif)
 Code an Actuator Device
 ---------------------
 Each section requires its own micro:bit computer and MakeCode file.
-We will start by preparing an actuator device.
+We will start this section by preparing an actuator device.
 For this example it will be a fan, but ither devices can be subsituted.<br>

 ### Step 1 Connections